leverh/react-bookhub-app/README.md

 2. **Community Building**
 * As a user, I want to view popular profiles so that I can follow active members and enhance my community experience.
-* As a user, I want to follow/unfollow other members to personalize my feed and interactions.
+* As a user, I want to follow/unfollow other members to personalize my interactions.
 * As a user, I want to be able to comment and engage with other users regarding book reviews.

 3. **Engagement Features**